 So, there we have it, LLMs can certainly bring value to search, but they need to be used in conjunction with well-managed, semantic, FAIR data, and other tools that enable the keying and conversion of strings to things.
 Additional concepts, including normalised API documentation and scientific marketplaces, may also prove beneficial as we look to a world where data truly is democratised!

 If you are at BioIT this year and want to hear more about SciBite and see the applicability of large language models to search, come see us at Booth 702!

-Joe Mullen, Director of Technical Consultants.
+Joe Mullen, Director of Science & Professional Services.
 Holds a Ph.D. from Newcastle University in the development of computational approaches to drug repositioning, with a focus on semantic data integration and data mining.
 He has been with SciBite since 2017, initially as part of the Data Science team.

 2. [Blog] A review of the Pistoia Alliance Spring Conference 2023 read more.

 3. [Blog] Revolutionizing Life Sciences: The incredible impact of AI in Life Science [Part 1] read more.

 4. [Blog] Why Use Your Ontology Management Platform as a Central Ontology Server, read more.

 5. [Blog] SKOS in CENtree: Further support in our latest 2.1 release, read more.